This Day In Writing History

 "Life itself is the most wonderful fairy tale." - Hans Christian Andersen

-Today's video features a complete reading of Hans Christian Andersen's classic fairy tale The Little Mermaid.
+Today's video features a reading of a collection of Hans Christian Andersen's classic fairy tales.
 Enjoy!